Ctrl-Alt-Eliiiteee/SaferX/README.md

  <img src = "location.jpeg" height=300>
 3. Have one on one encrypted chat system for communication
  <img src = "chat.jpeg" height=300>
-4. Live feed will involve work in database of uploading and seeing data./
+4. Live feed will involve work in database of uploading and seeing data.
  <p float="left">
 <img src = "Feed.jpeg" height=300            >